basarat/algorithms/src/queue/README.md

 }
 ```

-The common additional requirement of return the number of items in the queue can easily be met by diffing the `nextEnqueueIndex` with `lastDequeuedIndex`.
+The common additional requirement of adding a size function, can easily be met by diffing the `nextEnqueueIndex` with `lastDequeuedIndex`.

 ```js
 /**